No one knows for certain when the long-horned ox came into use in northwestern England. Suffice it to say, it was a long time ago.

 The results were quite successful—for a time.
 Under Bakewell’s active promotion and guidance, the English Longhorn briefly became the most popular breed in its native country.
 Bakewell died in 1795, however, and in a decade or two the breed was surpassed by the Shorthorn.

 A few English Longhorns were imported to the United States in 1817, but they were never a resounding success in their new home.
 America was not ready for a specialized beef breed at the time.
-Later, when cattle were no longer needed for draft work and single-purpose breeds became the norm, the Shorthorn, the Hereford, and the Angus took the forefront.
+Later, when cattle were no longer needed for draft work and single-purpose breeds became the norm, the Shorthorn, the Hereford, and the Angus came to the forefront.
 Today the English Longhorn is extremely rare in North America.

 As Bakewell intended, the English Longhorn is now primarily a beef breed.
 Milk production and draft work are rare, but not unheard of.
 Rearing foster calves and conservation grazing of natural habitats are more common uses of the English Longhorn.
 A few people keep some just for their attractive appearance.